lipi-tech/tech-writing-portfolio/weather-api-doc.md

 # Weather API Documentation

-The Weather API allows you to get current weather data for any city.
+This documentation explains how to use the Weather API to retrieve current weather data for any city.

 ---